 5. Warranty Paper & Box

-Box and Paperwork: Nothing authenticates a watch better than the original box and paperwork, matching the model and serial number, for selling a Rolex.
+Box and Paperwork: Nothing authenticates a watch better than the original box and paperwork; these show that the watch is an authentic Rolex.
 The paperwork is a credible resource for making sure you are selling a genuine Rolex.

-There are many factors involved in evaluating watch you want to sell.
-Working with an authorized Rolex dealer, such as Harold Freeman – in business since 1947, will give you the confidence you need when the time arrives to sell your Rolex.
+There are many factors involved in selling a Rolex.
+Working with an authorized Rolex dealer, such as Harold Freeman Jewelers – in business since 1947, will give you the confidence you need when the time arrives to sell your Rolex.
 Let us help you navigate the process.
 Speak to one of our watch experts to get the value of a Rolex watch.

 Harold Freeman Jewelers is an Authorized Rolex Dealer.